writetome51/calendar-month/README.md

 # CalendarMonth

-A Typescript class for generating calendar month data, especially for display
+A Typescript class for generating data representing a calendar month

 ## API
 <details>